-T Write recursive prolog predicates height/2 and weight/2, which compute the "height" and "weight" of prolog lists. height(+List, ?N) is true if List is a prolog list and it's "height" is the integer N. weight(+List, ?N) is true if List is a prolog list and it's "weight" is the integer N. 3 where notions of the height and weight of a list are defined as follows: the height of a term, which is not a list, is 0. the height of a list is one plus the maximum height of any of the elements of the list 5 the neight of a term, which is not a list, is 1. the weight of the empty list is 0. the weight of a list is the sum of the weights of its elements.
-2) Prolog II [15] Consider two possible definitions of the member predicate: Version one:
+T Write recursive prolog predicates height/2 and weight/2, which compute the "height" and "weight" of prolog lists. height(+List, ?N) is true if List is a prolog list and it's "height" is the integer N. weight(+List, ?N) is true if List is a prolog list and it's "weight" is the integer N. 3 where notions of the height and weight of a list are defined as follows: the height of a term, which is not a list, is 0. the height of a list is one plus the maximum height of any of the elements of the list.
+5 6 the weight of a list is the sum of the weights of its elements.
+7 2) Prolog II [15] 8 Consider two possible definitions of the member predicate: Version one: